frankvogt/vcf2gwas/MANUAL.md

 vcf2gwas -v [filename] -pf [filename] -p 1 -lmm -gf [filename]
 ```

-vcf2gwas will summarize the `n` best SNPs (specified with `-t/--topsnp`) of every analyzed phenotype and compare them to the genes in the file by calculating the distance between each SNP and gene.
+vcf2gwas will summarize the `n` best SNPs (specified with `-t/--topsnp`) of every analyzed phenotype and compare them to the genes in the file by calculating the distance between each SNP and gene upstream as well as downstream.
 These results can be filtered by saving only those SNPs with a distance to a gene lower than a specific threshold (set with `-gt/--genethresh`).

 ### Adding a relatedness matrix